 a previous IFRB on the issue determined that a Follow-up IFRB should be held.

-Following the IFRB , the IFRB Chair will call senior site management to discuss the outcome of the IFRB and plan for dispositioning the issue.
-Specific topics to be discussed on this call include:
+Following the IFRB (or SIF), the IFRB Chair will call senior site management to discuss the outcome of the IFRB and plan for dispositioning the issue.
+Specific topics to be discussed on this call include, but are not limited to:

 the outcome of the IFRB